Overv/VulkanTutorial/03_Drawing_a_triangle/02_Graphics_pipeline_basics/01_Shader_modules.md

 compile the GLSL source files to SPIR-V bytecode.
 When you run the compile script, you'll see that two SPIR-V binaries are created: `vert.spv` and `frag.spv`.
 The names are automatically derived from the type of shader, but you can rename them to anything you like.
+You may get a warning about some missing features when compiling your shaders, but you can safely ignore that.

 If your shader contains a syntax error then the compiler will tell you the line number and problem, as you would expect.
 Try leaving out a semicolon for example